IloveNooodles/garden/content/Project Ideas/Build a homelab.md

 ## Plan

 Since we will be using Talos OS as our kubernetes flavor, we will be installing Talos to our machine.
-We can install talos directly to the machine but i want to have more flexibility in managing my virtual machine.
+We can install Talos directly to the machine but i want to have more flexibility in managing my virtual machine.
 So i will be using [Proxmox OS as my hypervisor](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview).
 Proxmox is a free and open source KVM hypervisor that can be used to create and manage virtual machines.

 What makes proxmox interesting is that it have a web interface that can be used to manage the virtual machines.
 So we can create, delete, and manage the virtual machines easily using the web interface.
-And also proxmox support containerization using LXC.
-So we can create and manage containers easily using the web interface.

 > [!NOTE]
 > Why we don't use windows and use virtualbox or vmware workstation? actually you can, but maybe it will be more limited and hard since the virtualization is not on the kernel level.
 Besides that i want to have a more production like environment so i want to learn how to use proxmox since it's a popular hypervisor in the industry.